 Why we love what we do

 Food was big in my family, my family life revolved around food and shared meals.
-Both of my parents were the youngest of 7 children in their families.
+Both of my parents were both the 7th children in their families.
 My mother's family hailed from Baton Rouge, Louisiana and my father’s family from St. Thomas, Virgin Islands, so how was I born in Hartford, Ct?
 I have no clue, and I also don’t have a cool accent!
 I got in a lot of hours watching all the older extended family work their magic in the kitchen a Grandma’s - I think having a whole table just for food stoked my curiosity with cooking and experimenting - setting up the events that led to few kitchens catching on fire (Nobody’s perfect, don’t Judge)!

 From the moment I discovered my gift for the Sauce I spent most off nights camped in front of a stove, mixing away over a boiling pot.
 The nights I wasn’t cooking, I was in the library trying to learn about that next new mixture that might intrigue people and get them excited about the flavors.
 I bought books about Herbs and Spices and studied how they interacted, I looked at how people wanted use those herbs and spices.
 At that point in my life, nothing mattered more than wing sauces, I didn’t make my first BBQ until a customer Quaker Steak & Lube (My new and totally awesome job) weighed in and told me BBQ Sauce would be a better market to pursue (remember this was way back before Sharknado and So many Fast and Furiouses, had yet to start poppin).
 In that moment I managed to stay humble take the feedback, switch my game up learn all things BBQ.
 Replicating BBQ sauce & flavors was different, it was structured, there were already defined parameters of what BBQ sauce was from region to region and that was not my game.
 I had spent the last couple of years, making things up and improvising.
 I had finally experienced a challenge, there were many, many iterations of BBQ sauce and I hit several walls (word to the wise wait until the sauces cool down and rest for a while, MUCH easier to tell apart subtle taste differences).
 I resorted to smearing BBQ sauce on white strips of paper to better look at the spices they contained, the one that would eventually become Smokey BBQ Sauce, did not come easy.
 I must have taken so many twist and turns in trying to figure the right formula out – I went through so much from learning how to avoid over spicing (Tsp added instead of Tbsp.) to overpowering flavors.
 Flavor is all I really wanted!
 Just wanted my wings to taste good, and that kept me in the game long enough to take requests and see if I could hit the mark (Pittsburgh, I ran out of time on Big Mac Flavored wings).